Momentary happiness

 04 happy joseph tkach mb 2015 10

-In his letter to the church in Philippi, which Paul wrote during his imprisonment in Rome, he helps us understand the difference between happiness and joy.
-In this letter he used the words joy, joy and joy 16 times.
-I have visited many prisons and detention centers and typically you will not find happy people there.
-But Paul, chained in prison, felt joy without knowing whether he would live or die.
-Because of his faith in Christ, Paul was willing to see his circumstances through the eyes of faith in a very different light than most people would see.
-Notice what he said in Philippians 1,12-14 wrote:
+In his letter to the church in Philippi, which Paul wrote while imprisoned in Rome, he helps us understand the difference between happiness and joy.
+In this letter, he used the words joy, rejoice, and gladly 16 times.
+I have visited many prisons and detention centers, and typically, you don't find happy people there.
+Yet Paul, chained in prison, felt joy, not knowing whether he would live or die.
+Because of his faith in Christ, Paul was willing to see his circumstances through the eyes of faith in a completely different light than most people would.
+Notice what he says in Philipper 1,12-14 wrote:

 "My dear brothers!
 I want you to know that my detention did not prevent the spread of the gospel.
 On the contrary!
 It has now become clear to all my guards here and also to the other participants in the trial that I am only imprisoned because I believe in Christ.
 In addition, many Christians have gained new courage and confidence through my imprisonment.
 They are now preaching God's word without fear and without timidity.”

-These powerful words came from the inner joy that Paul experienced despite his circumstances.
+These powerful words came from an inner joy that Paul experienced despite his circumstances.
 He knew who he was in Christ and who Christ was in him.
-In Philippians 4,11-13 he wrote:
+Philipper 4,11-13 he wrote:

 "I'm not saying this to draw your attention to my need.
 After all, I have learned to get along in all situations in life.
 Whether I have little or much, I am quite familiar with both, and so I can cope with both: I can be full and starve; I can be in want and I can have in abundance.
 I can do all this through Christ, who gives me power and strength.”